aws-iot-builder-tools/iot-provisioning-secretfree/README.md

 This paper defines a Proof of Concept and does not in any way infer that the mechanisms decribed herein have been hardened and are production ready.
 Further, in the demo section, this paper describes the design and operation for IoT credential provisioning with respect to the functionality present in the Texas Instruments CC32xx microcontroller family.
-While not the only mechanism applicable to this microcontroller, this process presents you with the flexibility and low logistical friction that benefits our mutual customers.
+While not the only mechanism applicable to this microcontroller, this process presents you with the flexibility and low logistical friction that benefits customers.

 # System Design